fastify/fastify/docs/Testing.md

 <a name="inject"></a>
 ### Testing with http injection
 Fastify supports fake http injection thanks to [shot](https://github.com/hapijs/shot).
+To support this method, you should list `shot` library in your package as dev dependency.
 You just need to use the api `inject`:
 ```js
 fastify.inject({